 Three main categories of LED products are currently available for retrofitting existing fluorescent lighting systems.
 Selecting the best option will depend on a number of factors, including the condition of your current system; your desired light level, ceiling accessibility and your initial and on-going economic goals for the upgrade.
 Your PG&E lighting expert can help you assess your situation and choose the best LED solution.

-Today's quality tubular LED replacement lamps are easy to install and fit most existing fluorescent lamp sockets/fixtures right out of the box, making them the ideal upgrade solution where energy savings and easy installation are key considerations.
+Today's quality Linear LED replacement lamps are easy to install and fit most existing fluorescent lamp sockets/fixtures right out of the box, making them the ideal upgrade solution where energy savings and easy installation are key considerations.
 These products work on the existing T8 electronic ballast, therefore the life of an LED Replacement Lamp is directly related to remaining life of your existing ballast.
 While there are lamps that will operate on T12 systems, PG&E recommends upgrading the T12 ballast to an T8 elctronic ballast or Linear LED Retrofit kit LED.

-These kits are designed to replace existing fluorescent lamps and require some form of rewiring (e.g., bypass or replace the ballasts).
+Linear LED kits are designed to replace existing fluorescent lamps and require some form of rewiring (such as replacing the ballasts).
 Each kit typically comes pre-packaged with all the required components to complete the retrofit, making installation easier.
-Kits are available for Troffers as well as lamp and light bar style fluorescent lamps for Strips, Industrial style and surface mount lensed fixtures as well as Troffer kits with new door frames and lens.
+Kits are available as light-bar and lamp-style fluorescent lamps for Strips, Industrial style and surface mount lensed fixtures as well as Troffer kits with new door frames and lens.

 Dedicated LED Luminaries

 Dedicated LED luminaires can often easily replace existing linear fluorescent luminaires.
-While typically higher in cost (because it is a complete light fixture), this option often provides the LED technology in a well-designed package that often allows for simple redesign or reduction in the fixture layout.
+While typically higher in cost (because it is a complete light fixture), this option often provides the all the benefits of LED technology in a well-designed package that often allows for simple redesign or reduction in the fixture layout.